 In nature, bitter and sour flavors are often associated with harmful plants.
 But many healthy plants we consume contain a variety of flavor profiles, bitterness included.
 So the defensive notion of bitter receptors is only part of the story.

-Research into bitter flavors and how these receptors react to bitterness is rapidly expanding our knowledge of how bitter plants affect digestion.
-In fact, bitters for digestion seems to be just the beginning of a long list of ways that bitter substances and our bodies interact.
+Research into bitter flavors and how our receptors react to bitterness is rapidly expanding our knowledge of how bitter plants affect digestion.
+In fact, bitters for digestion seem to be just the beginning of a long list of ways that bitter substances and our bodies interact.

 Even though there is much more to be discovered, the research to-date clearly indicates that our natural response to bitter substances impacts a lot more than just our digestive health.